MeowWow520/MeowWow520/README.md

 # Myself Introduce

-## Some say this place is where you can mine gold and diamonds!
+## Some says this place is where you can mine gold and diamonds!

 I am MeowWow520, from China.
 I was exposed to computers at a very young age, and back then, the computer system was Windows XP.
 I am an introverted person, a rational anime fan.
 I like to "hide" in a corner and daydream alone.